My issues with Swagger

 That imposes some restrictions on us:

-Once we organize the code this way and annotate it, we still need to put Class[_]
+Once we organize the code this way and annotate it, we still need to put Class[_] instances into the swagger-core generator.

 Validations?
-Use online parser
+Use an online parser

 package com.pets